dannyhope/uxbrighton/_posts/2017-05-09-UXCampRedux.md

 Attendees either ran or participated in 20 minute sessions, such as talks, demos or discussions.
 No headliners, no product pitches, just a friendly (if intense) event focused on sharing, socialising and learning new stuff.

-This event brings together four diverse and informative sessions from the day to give a flavour of what made the day a huge success.
+This redux brings together four diverse and informative sessions from the day to give a flavour of what made the day a huge success.

 ## Speakers